 The Filters feature in Sentinel allows you to customize the event search and prevent data overload.
-This feature provides a Add or Edit criteria dialog that helps you build search queries ranging from simple to complex.
 You can save a search query as a filter and reuse it as required, so you can perform a search by selecting the filter rather than specifying the query manually every time.